-Donald Ervin Knuth (shown in Figure 1) is one of the most important Computer Scientist of the past 50 years.
-He is one of the main contributors to the theoretical and practical development of the analysis of the computational complexity of algorithms, that we have introduced in the previous lectures.
-Among his huge list of contributions, there are especially two works that deserve a particular attention in this context: its series of monographs about algorithms and their analysis entitled The Art of Computer Programming, and the TeX typesetting system for writing academic documents, that has been used to write the aforementioned series and it is one of the most used tools for communicating and publishing scientific results in academia.
+Donald Ervin Knuth (shown in Figure 1) is one of the most important Computer Scientist of the past 50 years [Roberts, 2018].
+He is one of the main contributors to the theoretical and practical development of the analysis of the computational complexity of algorithms that we have introduced in previous chapters.
+His contributions include the series of monographs about algorithms and their analysis entitled The Art of Computer Programming and the TeX typesetting system for writing academic documents.
+TeX has been used to write the series mentioned above, and it is one of the most used tools for communicating and publishing scientific results in academia.

 According to several experts, the series of monographs he has written is one of the most comprehensive works to programming and algorithmics.
-The project started in 1962 as a twelve-chapter book, and then split in a series of seven volumes, of which only the first four have been published so far - while the others are still in writing.
-The first volume is entirely dedicated to the mathematical foundations for allowing a formal analysis of algorithms, and to a comprehensive introduction of all the basic data structures.
+The project started in 1962 as a twelve-chapter book.
+It was then split in a series of seven volumes, of which only the first four have been published so far - while the others are still in writing.
+The first volume is entirely dedicated to the mathematical foundations for allowing a formal analysis of algorithms, and to a comprehensive introduction of all the fundamental data structures.